Camp Blood 2: Plot

-Some time after the events of the first movie film maker Worthy Milligan decides to shoot a film based upon the murders and hires Tricia, the traumatized sole survivor of the massacre, as a technical advisor.
+One year after the events of the first movie film maker Worthy Milligan decides to shoot a film based upon the murders and hires Tricia, the traumatized sole survivor of the massacre, as a technical advisor.
 However, once Tricia, Milligan and the rest of the cast and crew trek into the woods, the nightmare becomes all too real as the clown reappears and begins to butcher the hapless crew members.

 After most of the cast and crew have been killed over, Tricia is captured by the killer who reveals herself to be Adrienne, who is the sister of Harris, the perpetrator of the original killings, who blames Tricia for the death of Harris.
 As the two wrestle, Tricia uses a lighter to set the gasoline soaked Adrienne on fire.
 During their final struggle, Tricia retrieves Adrienne's machete and slashes her neck open.
 Adrienne gives Tricia her mask before she dies of her wounds and Tricia flees carrying the mask and machete.